Tenderloin (film): Premiere Vitaphone short subjects

 Tenderloin premiered at the Warners' Theatre in New York City on March 14, 1928.

 Production

 Tenderloin was the second Vitaphone feature with talking sequences that Warner Bros. released, five months after The Jazz Singer.
 The film contained 15 minutes of spoken dialog, and Warners promoted it as the first film in which actors actually spoke their roles.
 Reportedly, at the film's premiere, the feature was met with derisive laughter as a result of the film's stilted dialogue, resulting in two of the four talking sequences being eliminated during the first week of the film's premiere run.
 Critic Harriette Underhill wrote that the "screen talking devices give the characters a certain lisp, slightly detracts from the serious effect."

+Censorship

+After the opening in New York City, the New York Censor Board objected to the scene in the farmhouse bedroom and requested that the dialog be removed.
+The sound was removed for the scene in next day's showing.

 Box Office

-According to Warner Bros records the film earned $889,000 domestically and $96,000 foreign.
+According to Warner Bros. records, the film earned $889,000 domestically and $96,000 foreign.